fernvenue/cloudflare-workers-scripts/README.md

 ])
 ```

+## Return public IP as text/plain

+Paste the contents of [`ip.js`](https://raw.githubusercontent.com/fernvenue/cloudflare-workers/master/ip.js) into the Script on the left in the Cloudflare Workers Dashboard.

+Return the public IP address used by the user as `text/plain`.
+Users can edit the Workers domain resolution in `hosts` file to limit IPv4 or IPv6 connections.

 ## Geolocation data as application/json

 Paste the contents of [`geo.js`](https://raw.githubusercontent.com/fernvenue/cloudflare-workers/master/geo.js) into the Script on the left in the Cloudflare Workers Dashboard.